-This page highlights handouts that emphasize the traditional writing skills that have long been a part of journalism.
+This page highlights the traditional writing skills that have long been a part of journalism.

-A 21st-century journalist should of course develop strengths in modern writing skills, such as
+A 21st-century journalist should also develop strengths in modern writing skills, such as

 News Craft Overview